tillgrallert/lossless-sente-export/readme.md

 7. Library: empty
 8. **LibraryProperty**: stores basic settings, including the path to the Sente library and thus attachments.
 If you have access to Saxon PE or Saxon EE, export this table as XML
 9. **Note**:
     - This is the most important table to improve the generic XML export
-    - **PROBLEM**: order of columns differs between Sente libraries (why?!).
-This requires additional pre-processing
     - contains information otherwise missing as JSON:
         + color
         + the file this note is attached to